Lucas Arnau: Early life

+Lucas Arnau was born on May 16, 1979 in Medellín.
+His musical curiosity started at a very young age inspired by his father's singing and songwriting.
+His mother, a creative director for an Advertising Agency in Colombia, was also an important influence in Arnau's artistic interests.
+Arnau wrote his first song at age 11 and was able to sing it at the age of 23.

+Albums

 Arnau's first album, "Un Poco Más" was produced by Jose Gaviria and Andres Munera in Miami, Florida and was released in Latin America in April 2004.

 His second album, "Rompecabezas" was launched in August 2006 and has been very well welcomed by his fans in Colombia, and Latin America.
 The album was produced by Grammy and Latin Grammy award-winning songwriter/producer Luis F. Ochoa in Miami, Florida and co-produced by Lucas Arnau and David Cardenas.

-Both albums have been a smash hit in Latin America, especially in Colombia, Perú, and Ecuador.
+Both albums have been a smash hit in Latin America, especially in Colombia, Peru and Ecuador.